nietoga/passobsfucator/README.md

 A tool to encrypt plain text data with a time lock.
 I created it to obsfucate my LoL password, in order to avoid playing it without necessarily losing access to my account or e-mail.

-# Example
+# How to use it

-Here's an example of how to use it:
+Here are some examples of how to use it.

 ## Generate password